Pastoral

 Mentoring Programme

 As part of our pastoral care, Year 6 pupils have the opportunity to be mentored by Year 12 students.
 This programme encourages positive role modelling and helps younger pupils build confidence as they prepare for the transition to senior school.
-Mentors offer guidance, share experiences, and provide a friendly, reassuring presence, strengthening the sense of community across the school.
+Mentors offer guidance, share experiences, and provide a friendly, reassuring presence, strengthening the sense of community across the School.

 Tutor Partnering Programme

-Read about the Tutor Partnering programme from one of the early participants, Jamie Minns (OC 2022, Vanbrugh) using the link below.
+Read about the Tutor Partnering programme from one of the early participants,

 LIF-Ed: